z390development/z390/Doc/readme.txt

 You should have received a copy of the GNU General Public License as part of z390 install (see OSI_GPL_License_Agreement.rtf); if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA.

-z390 is a portable mainframe assembler, linker, and emulator utility for Windows which includes the following tools:
+z390 is a portable mainframe assembler, linker, and emulator utility for Windows, Linux, and other platforms supporting J2SE.  z390 includes the following tools:
 * z390 - Graphical User Interface written in J2SE Swing Java
 * mz390 - macro processor to expand MLC source file to BAL source code
      *     CICS, PROLOG, and EPILOG options support EXEC CICS and EXEC SQL compatible statements which are reformatted into standard EXEC macro format for expansion.
+     *     Macro pseudo code generator for 3 times faster macro execution
+     *     Macro pseudo code trace facility to see all macro variables in all expressions
 * az390 - assembler to translate BAL source code into OBJ file and generate PRN listing
 * lz390 - linker to translate OBJ files into 390 binary load module
 * ez390 - runtime emulator to exec 390 load modules running in 24 or 31 bit mode